pcolby/doxly/demo/dokit/docusaurus/classAbstractPokitServicePrivate.md

 description: The  class provides private implementation for .
 tags:
 ---
-The <a href="classAbstractPokitServicePrivate">AbstractPokitServicePrivate</a> class provides private implementation for <a href="classAbstractPokitService">AbstractPokitService</a>.
+The [AbstractPokitServicePrivate](classAbstractPokitServicePrivate) class provides private implementation for [AbstractPokitService](classAbstractPokitService).